 10. Pack a power strip

 Even in the most luxurious accommodations, outlets can be scarce.
-Don’t waste time switching out chargers for your camera batteries, computer, or smart phone.
+Don’t waste time switching out chargers for your camera batteries, computer, or smartphone.
 A travel power strip makes a bothersome process, painless.
-I use the Simran SM-60 universal powerstrip.
-It’s not particularly attractive but I like the 3 plugs which leaves plenty of room for fat chargers.
+I use the Simran SM-60 universal power strip.
+It’s not particularly attractive but I like the 3 plugs which leave plenty of room for large camera chargers.
 I also like the short cord which helps when the outlet is in an awkward location.

 11. Bring a small notebook

 You’ll see a wide variety of wildlife while on safari.
 Many of which you’ll know and plenty you won’t.
 Take a small notebook with you, it’s a great way to keep track of what you see each day and a great resource to reference once you’re home.

 If you can’t stand being off the grid or are a social media hound, you’ll want to double-check that your camp has wi-fi.
 Not all are equipped and those that are often have weak signals.
 If it’s important to you, check with your lodgings beforehand.